bondress/alx-low_level_programming/0x02-functions_nested_loops/README.md

 - Returns 1 and prints + if n is greater than zero
 - Returns 0 and prints 0 if n is zero
 - Returns -1 and prints - if n is less than zero

+6-abs.c is a C function computes the absolute value of an integer.
+- Prototype: int \_abs(int);